TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-relion-preprocessing/index.md

 AreTomo tries to find the optimal back projection scheme based on a theoretical lamella thickness.
 It will also find and refine the tilt axis angle, starting from the one you provided at the import step.

 The way AreTomo works right now in RELION5 is a bit restrictive.
 In the GUI, you can only set a single estimated tomogram thickness.
-AreTomo performs best when the tomogram thickness is accurate, so having one value for all tomos is not optimal.
+AreTomo performs best when the tomogram thickness is accurate, so having one value for all tomos is not optimal (we will optimise this in a second).

 Make sure the path to the AreTomo2 executable is correct and points to your system.